Raiders come to terms with first-round pick Leatherwood

 The Raiders potentially solved a big problem by drafting Alabama offensive tackle Alex Leatherwood in the first round of last month’s NFL draft.

-The 6-foot-5, 312-pound linemen is now expected to be the Day 1 starter at right tackle after the club came to terms with the 17th overall pick Monday.
+The 6-foot-5-inch, 312-pound lineman is now expected to be the day one starter at right tackle after the club came to terms with the 17th overall pick on Monday.

 The deal will reportedly pay him $14.3 million over four years with a $7.8 million signing bonus.
 The Raiders have a fifth-year option on him in 2025.
 Leatherwood is expected to compete for the open right tackle spot vacated by Trent Brown, who was traded last March.